SUFS’ campaign to change the law on siblings

 Raising awareness of the experience of children and young people, and care experienced adults, to demonstrate why the current situation simply has to change.
-We did this through the SUFS website and events, training for frontline professionals working with children nationwide, media coverage (press, radio and tv), social media and speaking to politicians and civil servants.
+We did this through the SUFS website and events, training for frontline professionals working with children nationwide, media coverage (press, radio and tv), social media and speaking to politicians, civil servants and the Independent Care Review.
 SUFS received early and firm support from First Minister Nicola Sturgeon, Minister for Children and Young People Maree Todd and Commissioner for Children and Young People Bruce Adamson, and we worked closely with the Independent Care Review whose final recommendations in February 2020 highlighted the importance of sibling relationships as a key theme.

 Writing a joint SUFS response